collective/collective.z3cform.mapwidget/README.rst

 Map widget for z3c.form based on collective.geo.mapwidget.

-For more information about `collective.geo`, see the `Coactivative home page
+For more information about `collective.geo`, see the `Coactivate home page
 <http://www.coactivate.org/projects/collectivegeo/>`_.

 Installation
 ============

-This addon can be installed has any other addons, please follow official documentation_.
+This addon can be installed in the same manner as other addons; please follow the official `Plone documentation`_.

 Usage
 =====